IPA Sub-Styles: Types of India Pale Ale

 Dry Hopped IPAs have an incredibly interesting history (which I’ll write about someday, I promise).
 But for now, all you need to know about dry hopping is the process.

-A Dry Hopped IPA sees hops added to the brew after boiling, as opposed to before boiling (a process traditionally followed in brewing).
+Dry hopping sees hops added to the brew after boiling, as opposed to before boiling (a process traditionally followed in brewing).
 Originally used as a preservative, dry hopping also adds a strong hop flavor since the brewer doesn’t boil the hops first.

 Note that many IPAs dry hop in addition to regular hopping, and some use only dry hops.
 At this point, it feels like most breweries mention the dry hopping process as an afterthought.